 If you are not in an institution, the same holds true.
+Many of us found an honest desire to stop using outside the walls of jails, hospitals, or other institutions.
 Stop using for today.
 Most of us can do for eight or twelve hours what seems impossible for a longer period of time.
 If the obsession or compulsion becomes too great, put yourself on a five minute basis of not using.
-Minutes will grow to hours and hours to days, so you will break the habit and gain some peace of mind.
+Minutes will grow to hours, and hours to days, so you will break the habit and gain some peace of mind.
 The real miracle happens when you realize that the need for drugs has in some way been lifted from you.
 You have stopped using and started to live.
-600